The Aetiology of Hysteria: Reactions

 Freud's abandonment of seduction theory became a central critique of his work in the subsequent century.
-Jeffrey Moussaieff Masson and Florence Rush have said that Freud took stories of sexual assault seriously in "The Aetiology of Hysteria," then later betraying his patients by recasting the memories as sexual fantasies, casting doubt on experiences that were probably real.
+Jeffrey Moussaieff Masson and Florence Rush have said that Freud took stories of sexual assault seriously in "The Aetiology of Hysteria," then later betrayed his patients by recasting the memories as sexual fantasies, casting doubt on experiences that were probably real.
 Thus they accuse Freud of being complicit in covering up sexual assault.